 In his article, Phil argues that current identity management projects preach centralization of identity data in an effort to gain centralized management and control.
 The fluid nature of identity, and the way in which its daily management is distributed (delegated) among different entities in an enterprise, means that centralization efforts will be doomed to suffer from ineffectiveness and failure since they are in essence at odds with the realities of the business.

-I agree with Phil on this point when one considers centralization of identity data for operational purposes.
+I agree with Phil on this point when one considers the centralization of identity data for operational purposes.
 However, I will draw a distinction between centralization and aggregation of identity data.
-Centralization tries to promote a reference model, fundamentally changing the operation of distributed enterprise.
-Aggregration is not as invasive, and is more an ETL operation aimed at creating a centralized view of the enterprise.
+Centralization tries to promote a reference model, fundamentally changing the operation of the distributed enterprise.
+Aggregation is not as invasive, and is more an ETL operation aimed at creating a centralized view of the enterprise.
+And, to achieve this, data scientists could probably require the assistance of reverse ETL tools.
+Such tools help in bringing the data together for further analysis.

 Aggregation of data is necessary when considered for specific type of management applications that need centralized infrastructure.
 Two big use cases very popular right now are driven by compliance needs – attestation (aka recertification), which I have touched upon in previous posts, and enterprise-wide SoD (separation of duties) enforcement.